X-rayLaser/keras-auto-hwr/README.md

 based around connectionist temporal classification
 - Fixed number of layers (2) and units (100)
 - No built-in encoder-decoder network architecture
-- Best path decoding algorithm is used to decode the output of the RNN instead of more advanced ones (such as Token Passing and CTC Beam Search)

 # Installation